amitlus/Django-Project-Posts-Blog/README.md

 9. activate
 10. pip install django // (If not installed already)
 11. cd ..
-12. python manage.py runserver // (In the project directory where manage.py lays
+12. python manage.py runserver // (In the project directory where manage.py live